 Fall is a time that really inspires creativity, just look at all the beauty and glorious colors around us!

 I have always wanted to try some leaf printing projects.
-They are often considered fun fall and Thanksgiving crafts for kids, but can you imagine all the beautiful gifts and home decor you could make with leaf prints, at anytime of year?
+Leaf painting, prints and impressions are often considered fun fall and Thanksgiving crafts for kids, but can you imagine all the beautiful gifts and home decor you could make with leaf prints, at anytime of year?

-After lots of testing an fine-tuning, I am excited to share with you how to make leaf prints on paper or fabric, best paints to use, and 3 secret tips and tricks (one of which I have not seen so far) to get really beautiful rich details without smudging.
-Stay tuned for more ideas on creative ways to use your gorgeous leaf printing art!
+After lots of testing an fine-tuning, I am excited to share with you how to make leaf impressions and prints on paper or fabric, best paints to use, and 3 secret tips and tricks (one of which I have not seen so far) to get really beautiful rich details without smudging.
+Stay tuned for more ideas on creative ways to use your gorgeous leaf painting art!

 Materials and tools to make leaf prints: